Air date: November 20, 1959

 - Spooky Silent Library: The episode ends with a lone man, an empty library, and a broken pair of glasses.

-- Title Drop: When Bemis is preparing to start reading the first book in his new collection.Bemis: And the best, the very best thing of all, is there's time now.
+- Title Drop: When Henry is preparing to start reading the first book in his new collection.Henry: And the best, the very best thing of all, is there's time now.
 There's all the time I need and all the time I'll want.
 Time, time, time.
 There's time enough at last.

-- Uncertain Doom: Bemis breaks his glasses, leaving him largely blind.
-He is last seen stumbling around mournful and alone, not only unable to read his beloved books but really find much any means to fend for himself unless he finds that shotgun or a new pair of glasses.
+- Uncertain Doom: Henry breaks his glasses, leaving him blind.
+He is last seen stumbling around mournful and alone, not only unable to read his beloved books, but unable to find pretty much any means to fend for himself.
+Unless he finds that gun or a new pair of glasses.

-- Yank the Dog's Chain: Just when it looks like Henry Bemis is going to get a happy ending with more books than he could ever read and absolutely nothing to stop him from reading, his glasses get broken, which means he won't be able to read any of them.
-Forget about going back and somehow finding that gun.
+- Yank the Dog's Chain: Just when it looks like Henry is going to get a happy ending, with more books than he could ever read and absolutely nothing to stop him from doing so, his glasses break, which means he won't be able to read any of them.